marc-aurele-besner/hardhat-awesome-cli/README.md

     - Offer to create test scripts
 - Tool to log all contracts deploy on each chain (1 unique contractName/chain + full log) and retrieve them (not tested yet)
     - hre.addressBook.{ saveContract, retrieveContract }
+- Flatten your contracts (All contracts, or specific contracts) save in contractsFlatten/

 ## 🏗️ To do: